hallav/LuxUS-HS/README.md

 The versions used were: NumPy 1.17.0, SciPy 1.3.0, Matplotlib 3.1.1, PyStan 2.19.0.0, CmdStan 2.20.0.
 The tool has been tested in Linux environment.

-## Simulating data from the LuxUS-HS model
+## Simulating data from the LuxHS model
-The script *generate_data_from_LuxUS_HS.py* (called by *run_generate_data_from_LuxUS_HS.sh*) can be used to generate data from LuxUS-HS model.
+The script *generate_data_from_LuxUS_HS.py* (called by *run_generate_data_from_LuxUS_HS.sh*) can be used to generate data from LuxHS model.
 The script supports fixed effect with intercept and case/control indicator variable.
 The arguments for the script are:

 ```
 usage: generate_data_from_LuxUS_HS.py [-h] -q READS -r REPLICATES -c